The cost of being a first time buyer

 When buying a house, you’ll have to speak with a specialist solicitor, called a conveyancer.
 They will help with the legal side of buying your first home.
 They’ll check contracts, look into the history of the property, and make sure there are no issues like flooding or upcoming construction.
 Solicitors are trained to handle tricky legal problems, protecting you from the unknown and giving you peace of mind.

-Solicitor fees often vary depending on the size of the home, with the average fee in the UK being £2,3391.
-Our First Time Buyer Economy research2 found that almost a quarter (23%) of first time buyers were unaware of these fees.
+Solicitor fees often vary depending on the size of the home, with the average cost in the UK being £2,205 in 20251.

 Many estate agents will be able to introduce you to a preferred solicitor, but it’s also well worth shopping around and comparing prices from different solicitors before making a final decision.

-One of the biggest fees many people face in the home buying journey is stamp duty, which is a tax the government asks for when you buy a property.
-How much stamp duty you pay depends on the value of your new home.
-In the UK, stamp duty is set at 5% for properties bought for between £250,000 to £925,000, rising to 12% on properties over £1.5 million.
-However, the great news is that as a first time buyer, you don’t have to any pay stamp duty3 on the first £425,000 of your home’s value.
+One of the biggest fees many people face in the home buying journey is Stamp Duty, which is a tax the government asks for when you buy a property.
+How much you pay depends on the value of your new home.
+In the UK, Stamp Duty is set at 5% for properties bought for between £300,001 to £500,000.
+If the price is over £500,000, you cannot claim the relief.
+You'd need to follow the rules for people who've bought a home before.
+However, the great news is that as a first time buyer, you don’t have to any pay Stamp Duty2 on the first £300,000 of your home’s value.

 Product fees